qcldn/docs/mailout_template.md

 - **Sponsors** – companies who can provide space and/or sponsor food and drink or social events, we would need someone from the company to be at each event they host
 - **Saturday Venue** – we're looking for an accessible venue to host our once a month Lunch & Code event on a Saturday, please get in touch if you can host, even just on one occasion!
 - **Buddy Volunteers** – we're always looking for people happy to be buddies to new members, if you'd like to volunteer, read our criteria [here](https://github.com/qcldn/docs/blob/master/buddy.md), and join #buddy-scheme on Slack!
+- **Website & Branding** – we're working on improving our website and branding.
+If that's something you'd like to help with, please join #website or #branding on [Slack](https://slackinvite-qcldn.herokuapp.com/)

 If you want to help out with something else that is not listed, let us know!